 Land ownership in Cascadia is largely dominated by public ownership at the higher elevations and private in the foothills and lower elevations, with exceptions.
 Major cities including Seattle and Vancouver lie just west of the Cascade mountain foothills, while key transportation routes from I-90 to Route 3 connect these cities through the Cascades eastward.

 Read an introductory report prepared by our Partner Forum 2013 fellows on the formation of the forum, defining the landscape, and the people and natural resources that make this place so special.
+Learn more about how our Cascadia Partner Forum works on our about us page.

 - Review maps showing land owership, ecoregions, watersheds, habitat, and more